 Both Level 2 & 3 Chemistry require strength in calculations.
 Learners will develop a good ability in written English as explanations and discussions of chemical concepts is required.
-It is highly recommended that Level 2 Biology or Level 2 Physics is studied as well as Level 2 Mathematics.

-CHEMISTRY LEVEL 2 Entry requirement: 12 Level 1 Science credits (including 90944 Acids and Bases at Merit or higher, 90940 Mechanics Achieved and four other science credits) or teacher recommendation.
+CHEMISTRY LEVEL 2

+Entry requirement: 12 Level 1 Science credits (including 90944 Acids and Bases at Merit or higher, 90930 Chemical investigations Achieved) or teacher recommendation.
 A reasonable level of mathematics required.
-Course outline: Chemistry is about the physical world around us, the matter it is made of and the ways they react and change into different substances.
+Chemistry is about the physical world around us, the matter it is made of and the ways they react and change into different substances.
 Practical work will be carried out on a regular basis and students enjoy this aspect.
 This course is essential for learners intending to take Level 3 Chemistry.

-Assessment: Total Credits 20 Costs: Workbook bundle which contains experiments, course notes and wide range of learning activities that costs approximately 40 .
-CHEMISTRY LEVEL 3 Entry requirement: Merit in one and Achieved in two external Level 2 Chemistry Achievement Standards or with Chemistry teacher recommendation.
-Course outline: Chemistry is everywhere - it is about life, our food and clothing, the air we breathe!
-The topics covered expand and extend the concepts introduced in Level 2 Chemistry to prepare for tertiary level study.
-Practical work continues to be an important and integral component of the course.
-Assessment: Costs: Total Credits 19 (or 24 if attempting scholarship) Workbook bundle which contains experiments, course notes and wide range of learning activities that costs approximately \$40.
+Assessment: Total credits 19

+Costs: Workbook bundle which contains experiments, course notes and wide range of learning activities that costs approximately \$28.